TheDreigon/JavaInterviewCalendarAPI/README.md

 #### Run the Java jar from the Command-line interface (CLI)

-Open the CLI in the jar file folder and simply run the command "java -jar JavaCalendarAPI-1.0.jar" (if the port is already being used, you can choose a different port by adding "-port={your_port}" to the above command)
+Open the CLI in the jar file folder and simply run the command "java -jar JavaInterviewCalendarAPI-2.0.jar" (if the port is already being used, you can choose a different port by adding "-port={your_port}" to the above command)

 #### Main Method from IDE

-You can also execute the `main` method in the `com.github.TheDreigon.JavaCalendarAPI` class from your IDE.
+You can also execute the `main` method in the `com.github.TheDreigon.JavaInterviewCalendarAPI` class from your IDE.

 #### Run it as a SpringApplication